Tony133/nestjs-apps-collection/apps/nestjs-api-file-upload/README.md

 # nestjs-api-file-upload

-Simple example file upload with NestJS 7.x 😻
+Simple example file upload with NestJS and TypeORM for the NestJS community 😻

 ## Installation